Earthquake Safety Program Environmental Review

 The environmental review of BART’s Earthquake Safety Program has four components:

-The Berkeley Hills Tunnel to Montgomery Station, which includes the highest priorities for strengthening (i.e, the Transbay Tube)
+- The BART Caldecott Tunnel to Montgomery Station, which includes the highest priorities for strengthening (i.e, the Transbay Tube)

 Notice of Availability of and Public Meeting about the Draft Initial Study/Mitigated Negative Declaration for the BART Fremont Line Operability Retrofit Project